The music box operad: Random generation of musical phrases from patterns: Introduction

-In this work, we propose to use tools coming from combinatorics and algebraic combinatorics to represent musical phrases and operations on them, in order to introduce generative music algorithms close to the family of those based on formal grammars.
-More precisely, we introduce the music box model, a very simple model to represent polyphonic phrases, by combinatorial objects called multi-patterns.
-The infinite set of all these objects admits the structure of an operad.
-Such structures originate from algebraic topology and are used nowadays also in algebraic combinatorics and in computer science~\cite{Men15,Gir18}.
-Roughly speaking, in these algebraic structures, the elements are operations with several inputs and the composition law mimics the usual composition of operators.
-Since the set of multi-patterns forms an operad, one can regard each pattern as an operation.
-The fallout of this is that each pattern is, at the same time, a musical phrase and an operation acting on musical phrases.
-In this way, our music box model and its associated operad provide an algebraic and combinatorial framework to perform computations on musical phrases. \medbreak
+The infinite set of the multi-patterns admits the structure of an operad.
+This specific property is the starting point of this work.
+Operads originate from algebraic topology~\cite{May72,BV73} and are used nowadays also in algebraic combinatorics and in computer science~\cite{LV12,Men15,Gir18}.
+Roughly speaking, in these structures, the elements are operations with several inputs and one output, and the composition law mimics the usual composition of such operators.
+Since the set of multi-patterns forms an operad, one can regard each multi-pattern as an operation.
+The fallout of this is that each multi-pattern is, at the same time, a musical phrase (under some interpretation) and an operation acting on musical phrases.
+In this way, our music box model and its associated operad provide an algebraic and combinatorial framework to perform computations on musical phrases.
+To the best of our knowledge, the present work is the first one to build a bridge between operad theory and generative music.